-Routine cleaning and maintenance is required to keep the overall appearance of products in pristine condition.
+Routine cleaning and maintenance is required to keep the overall appearance of products

-in pristine condition.
 All concrete products can develop algae, lichen, and moss growths due to environmental conditions and may require cleaning.
 Areas adjacent to plant borders and trees may discolour from transfer of plant-life.
-Tobermore cannot accept responsibility for any of these conditions.
+Tobermore cannot accept responsibility for any of

 Please contact one of Tobermore's Paving & Walling Centres or offices (contact details at www.tobermore.co.uk) with any queries or complaints.
-Any complaints must be notified to Tobermore without delay.
+Any complaints must be notified to Tobermore without delay

-CORE TERMS (PAVING ONLY)
+CORF TERMS (PAVING ONLY)

-Paving installed unbound should have a close joint width of 2-5mm to allow for the dimensional tolerances of products and to create a gap to allow the brushing in of kiln dried jointing sand.
+Paving installed unbound should have a close joint width of 2-5mm to allow for the dimensional tolerances of products and to create a gap to allow the brushing in of kiln $\,$ dried jointing sand.
 The straightness of lines will be dependent on workmanship and product tolerances.
 String lines must be used to help achieve straight lines.
-Tobermore do not recommend Butt jointing as this will make achieving straight lines more difficult.
+Tobermore do not recommend Butt jointing as this will make achieving straight lines more